jkphl/iconizr/README.md

 -----
 *iconizr* by [Joschi Kuphal](http://joschi.kuphal.net) is licensed under a [Creative Commons Attribution 3.0 Unported License](http://creativecommons.org/licenses/by/3.0/).
 Follow [@jkphl](http://twitter.com/jkphl) on Twitter to keep updated.

+The contained example SVG icons are part of the [Tango Icon Library](http://tango.freedesktop.org/Tango_Icon_Library) and belong to the Public Domain.